yuschick/positive-reference/positive-store/README.md

 ### Caching

 Requests not made to Sanity are made using Axios.
 To handle caching, the Axios Cache Adapter is used.
-To handle concurrent requests, an optimistic locking(_ish_) approach has been implemented to allow data stabiliy without offloading that work to the UI.
+To handle 'concurrent' requests, an optimistic locking(_ish_) approach has been implemented to allow data stabiliy without offloading that work to the UI.

 Each store model contains a state value, `requestTimestamps`.